pinkpong111/Resolution-Based-Information-Theory/RBIT.md

   Δρ < 0   Upper tier cannot safely absorb this output under contract c
 ```

-The former proxy $
-ho_{upper}-
-ho_{lower}$ is deprecated because two tiers can have different domain profiles and coordinate directions.
+The former proxy $\rho_{upper}-\rho_{lower}$ is deprecated because two tiers can have different domain profiles and coordinate directions.
 Seed handover requires matched-contract evaluation and the U1–U3 maturity criteria, not a scalar tier comparison alone.

 ### Fractal Self-Similarity